KaihuaTang/VCTree-Scene-Graph-Generation/README.md

 # VCTree-Scene-Graph-Generation

+**If you like our work, and want to start your own scene graph generation project, you might be interested in our new SGG codebase: [Scene-Graph-Benchmark.pytorch](https://github.com/KaihuaTang/Scene-Graph-Benchmark.pytorch).
+It's much easier to follow, and provides state-of-the-art baseline models.**

 Code for the Scene Graph Generation part of CVPR 2019 oral paper: "[Learning to Compose Dynamic Tree Structures for Visual Contexts][0]", as to the VQA part of this paper, please refer to [KaihuaTang/VCTree-Visual-Question-Answering][6]

 UGLY CODE WARNING!
 UGLY CODE WARNING!
 UGLY CODE WARNING!